Guaraní Antonio Franco

 Club Guaraní Antonio Franco is an Argentine football club from the city of Posadas, Misiones.
-The team currently plays in Primera B Nacional, the second major league in Argentine Football league system.
+The team currently plays in Torneo Regional Federal Amateur, the fourth and last league in Argentine Football league system.

 The club played at the highest level of the Argentine football on 4 occasions.
 Guaraní A. Franco competed in the National tournaments of 1971, 1981, 1982 and 1985.
 Guaraní was eliminated in the first round group stage in all four attempts.
-In 2011–12 the club won the Torneo Argentino B championship promoting it to the upper division, Torneo Argentino A where it currently plays.
+In 2011–12 the club won the Torneo Argentino B championship promoting it to the upper division, Torneo Argentino A.